ShikhJohari/AI-Agent-project/README.md

 ## ✨ Features

+### 🎯 Smart File Discovery (NEW!)
+- **Automatic file finding** - No need to specify full paths!
+- **Case-insensitive search** - "readme.md", "README.MD", "Readme.md" all work
+- **Pattern matching** - Find files by partial names or extensions
+- **Intelligent fallback** - Automatically searches when exact matches fail
+- **Nested file detection** - Finds files in any subdirectory
+- **Sorted by relevance** - Most relevant files appear first

+**Example:** Just say "show me config.py" and the agent will find it anywhere in your project, no matter where it's located!

 ### 🔍 Code Analysis
 - List all files and directories with sizes
 - Read file contents (with truncation for large files)
 - Understand code structure and dependencies
+- Search for files by exact name or pattern

 ### ✍️ Code Modification
 - Create new files
 - Modify existing files
 - Write entire modules or functions
+- Auto-locate files before writing

 ### ▶️ Code Execution
 - Run Python scripts